-It was good.
+All good on this easy-listening station.
 But Buck News wasn’t enough business for WOW radio.
-The station really took off, but metal needed to be harder, stronger, older, tough as nails.
-Ottis O’Toole had the nerve.
-He had the grit.
+The station ruled, but old metal needed to be harder, stronger, tough as nails.
+O’Toole was cool.
+He had the audacity.

 “Thanks.”
-Ottis thought about it for a second, then immediately became self-conscious of his raggedy appearance.
+Ottis thought about it, back home he was a blue jacket guy, immediately self-conscious of his unprepared, raggedy appearance.
 “Yeah, I guess I’m good.
 What do you really think of my impersonations of Mario Juan Valez?
 I did pretty good, don’t you think?”
 His voice sounded anxious.
 A pizza box was on the floor, and he had just finished stuffing his big mouth.
 His laptop opened up onto a 404 error.

 “Good, but here’s the thing.
 This is a growing enterprise.
 And we require more from you, my good brother.
 Our radio stations capture the spirit of this native land.
-I want you to do more shows, be everybody’s favourite native, but keep it clean.
+I want you to do more shows, be everybody’s favorite native, but make it lively.
 We need more.
-Some of that business shit is alright, but we need better.
+Some of your business news is alright, but we need better.
 Something more Aboriginal.
-I want you to be the next Indigenous Superman.
+You could be the next Indigenous Superman.
 Let’s make Indians great again.
-Ottis, bro, have you ever heard of Edward Snowden?”
-Johnny smirked.
+You could do it.
+Ottis, brother, have you ever heard of Edward Snowden?”
+Johnny smirked pleasurably.